-Analysis of results and challenges: Mechanical Inspection tracks the specific number of incidents causing loss of life or property as a result of unsafe boilers or pressure vessels, plumbing and electrical work and elevators.
-Mechanical Inspection will strive to inspect boilers, pressure vessels, and elevators by the inspection due date and eliminate code violations.
+Analysis of results and challenges: During the FY2009 through FY2020 reporting periods, Mechanical Inspection did not receive any reports of incidents causing loss of life or property within their jurisdiction.
+Mechanical Inspection tracks the specific number of incidents causing loss of life or property as a result of unsafe boilers or pressure vessels, plumbing and electrical work, elevators, and recreational devices.
+Mechanical Inspection continues to strive to inspect boilers, pressure vessels, and elevators by the inspection due date and eliminate code violations.
 Mechanical Inspection will eliminate hazards to life and property by inspecting electrical and plumbing work and pursue correction of any code or licensing violations identified.
 It is extremely important to maintain a zero incident rate as a single incident could be catastrophic.

 |B1: Core Service - Electrical and mechanical code compliance inspection and training.|

 Target #2: Conduct 900 electrical code inspections per year.

 Analysis of results and challenges: The total number of inspections due is based on a full staff of three Electrical Inspectors who conduct random field inspections.
 Limited travel funds also directly impact our delivery of this service.
 In FY2020, the COVID-19 pandemic and associated community hunker down and community travel closures orders directly impacted the number of inspections our Mechanical Inspectors were able to perform in Alaska from March-May 2020.

 Target #3: Conduct 800 plumbing code inspections per year.